interview: David Kramer

 DK: They’re just smarter. [laughing]

 Yeah, it really seems to strike a chord.
-A lot of your work deals with themes of addiction and disappointment and anxiety about the future, and these are difficult, serious topics, of course, but the way you tackle them is almost lighthearted.
+A lot of your work deals with themes of disappointment and anxiety about the future, but the way you tackle them is almost lighthearted.
 In your paintings and drawings you have this ’70s-style advertisement aesthetic, and that, combined with the way that you twist these clichés into not-quite-cynical expressions of hope—you can see behind it.
 You are sort of pulling aside the curtain, and there is this subtext of Is this something that is worth striving for?
 And I do think that this creates a sense of wistfulness for an American dream that maybe never really was.

 DK: You said “cynical,” and to me, I’m more into the satire of it.
 The satire is that every day I wake up and think that I’m going to accomplish my goal—but my goals are so absurd! [laughing] The goals are like I’m going to run it off into the sunset and have drinks in a beautiful lounge with some gorgeous woman, but these goals are just ludicrous, so then I go to sleep disappointed.